-- Select results type Eigenvalues.
-For loadcase 1, in the available results panel select Eigenvalues (Frequency) and click OK.
+- Select results type Eigenvalues. - In the Results panel, for Loadcase 1 select Eigenvalues (Frequency) and click OK.

 The Eigenvalue results will be displayed and a Print Results Wizard entry will be added to the Utilities treeview.

 Utilities

-Print Results Wizard...
+Print Results

+Wizard...